codersMom/angular100-labs-2020-06-22/Ch09-Routing/2featuremodules/README.md

     ![](../screenshots/ng-g-m-structure.png)

 3. Update **albums.module.ts** and add the components to the declarations property.
 You can cut the album related entries (AlbumCard, AlbumList) from AppModule and paste them into this new AlbumsModule file.
 Make sure you include the import statements at the top.
-VSCode can help with some auto-completion when you start typing, as shown here.
+VS Code can help with some auto-completion when you start typing, as shown here.

     ![](../screenshots/ng-g-m-component-import-completion.png)